fireundubh/playwithfire/kingdomcome/classes/minigame.md

 #### Return value

-A `number` representing the study progress for the specified book
+A `number` representing the reading progress for the specified book

 ### StartDice

+Activates the dice minigame.

 #### Syntax